Parts/Supplies (click) Technical Manuals .. (click here) Test your 'Player'.. (click here)

 First, the trackerbar tubing.
 Specifically, the tubing that runs from the trackerbar to the manifold in the keybed.
 For those who don't know, the tubing runs between the keys.
 They are hollowed out like this )( near the fulcrum, or balance rail pin.
-The spoolbox is elevated about two feet above the keys.
+The spoolbox is elevated about eighteen inches above the keys.

 The most common problem involving the tubing is that it sags or 'weeps' as it ages.
 Because of its proximity to the backchecks (part of the piano action), it often makes contact with the backchecks... pushing them forward (or towards the back of the piano).
 When this happens, the effected note cannot properly reset.
 Most typically, the indication is that the note 'mis-fires' or strikes the strings very weakly.
 Also, because the keys in this 'section' are lighter at the back, the key dips down ever so slightly in the front.

 The easiest way I've found to correct the problem is to weave some vinyl trackerbar tubing in and around the areas above and below the area where the backchecks are located.
 Then secure the ends of the lines to the underside of the spoolbox platform.. pulling all of the tubes closer to the front of the piano, and away from the piano action.

 The second easiest way is to attempt to push the tubes further onto the nipples, which are between the keys.
 My only concern about using this method is the possibility that the position of one or more of the nipples might change if the tube isn't pushed perfectly straight down.
 If the nipple did get 'bent' or 'forced' out of position, the tube could easily make contact with the side of a key, causing drag... or "a sticky key".